 Power of Diversity

-Crossing Lines is the title of the European large scale cooperation project: Power of Diversity, co-funded by the Creative Culture Programme of the European Union.
+was an EU-wide project for performances in the public space.
+It was an European large scale cooperation project, co-funded by the Creative Culture Programme of the European Union.

 The other Partners are:

 Another artistical cooperation with Rapucation de Berlin.

 On September the 27th, 2018 the book about the project, published by Theater der Zeit Verlag was presented in our production centre in the Lokhalle Freiburg in a cooperation with the Freiburg bookshop: Buchhandlung Rombach.